 I’ve heard many women talk about how hard it is to make a positive connection with their skids.
 Attachment is second nature for most birth mothers.
 Its roots take hold before a child is born-in utero.
 That bond and attachment makes it easier to forgive and forget the behaviours that children throw at you when you are at your wits end.

 However, what about creating a connection to a child you haven’t given birth to?
-The experience of being able to make a connection and bond with our skids can be positive and rewarding and it can fill our maternal cup.
+The experience of being able to make a connection and bond with our stepkids can be positive and rewarding and it can fill our maternal cup.
 But it can also be the exact opposite.

 I’ve spoken with women feeling pushed to the side-lines or fringes of the already established or pre-made family.
 Women have shared with me experiences of alienation and outright rejection by their skids in their own homes.
 Women’s self-esteem and more importantly their self-worth goes into a nose dive.
 Losing all sense of themselves as a caring authority figure or a caring mother figure.
 They react by withdrawing emotionally and set up protective barriers around their hearts.
 Then sometimes thoughts of “I hate my stepkid” or “I resent my stepkid” or “if that child were mine they would NEVER get away with that” start to ooze out of very desperate places.
-And then almost immediately panic, shame and self judgement overwhelm them at the admission “I can’t hate my stepkids.
+And then almost immediately panic, shame and self-judgement overwhelm them at the admission “I can’t hate my stepkids.
 I shouldn’t hate my stepkids…they are only children after all.
 WHO hates kids?!
 I can’t be one of those”.
-It goes against the very grain of what we believe women are supposed to be and who we are – nurturers and care takers.
-However, we get stuck on an emotional field of landmines.
-You are told and you believe that you are supposed to love them like your own, yet you cannot claim them as your own.
+It goes against the very grain of what we believe women are supposed to be and who we are – nurturers and caretakers.
+However, we get stuck in an emotional field of landmines.
+You are told and you believe that you are supposed to love them as your own, yet you cannot claim them as your own.

 But what if you don’t love them like your own?
 What if you don’t even like them?
 What if their presence is barely tolerable?
 They drive you crazy.
 They are lazy, selfish, and disrespectful.
 They are ruining your relationship with your spouse because of their behaviours.
 Know that what you are feeling is common.
-It does happen – women do detest their skids.
-Although this is feeling is kept like a dirty secret.
+It does happen – women do detest their stepkids.
+Although this feeling is kept like a dirty secret.

 You are told and you believe that you are supposed to love them [stepchildren] like your own, yet you cannot claim them as your own.

 But know two things: DON’T tell your spouse you hate their child and DON’T tell the child you hate them.
-Doing that and saying that will cause irreparable damage with both your spouse and your stepchild.
+Doing that and saying that will cause irreparable damage to both your spouse and your stepchild.

 Is it ok to have these feelings?